jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 12:31 PM

 OMG my brain...
-I have time, you have all the time in the world (League of Extraordinary Gentlemen)
+I have time, take your time boy, you have all the time in the world (League of Extraordinary Gentlemen)

+12:38 PM

+I'm so excited to go outside lmao... it looks great out there, bright as hell, probably can't see the OLED sadly, it is recessed